mantidproject/developer/_drafts/week10.md

 * *new* [PR21813](https://github.com/mantidproject/mantid/pull/21813) - Fixed results table in muon analysis to always use numeric values when needed
 * *new* [PR21920](https://github.com/mantidproject/mantid/pull/21920) - Only package MantidQt for Qt 4
+* *new* [PR21923](https://github.com/mantidproject/mantid/pull/21923) - Stop the resetting of group/pair selection in muon analysis
+* *new* [PR21932](https://github.com/mantidproject/mantid/pull/21932) - Adding a help button to the sans V2 GUI
 * *new* [PR21934](https://github.com/mantidproject/mantid/pull/21934) - Update WAND² IDF again